 The lips are the external instrument of speech, receiving the end result of the thought process.
 A truly wise man will make an effort to maintain consistency between the thoughts that originate in his heart and the words that pass out through his lips.

-(1) Another difference between the wise men and fools in regard to the process of sharing wisdom is that wise men are strongly motivated to teach what they know.
-In contrast, fools are not eager top receive wisdom.
+(1) Another difference between wise men and fools in regard to the process of sharing wisdom is that wise men are strongly motivated to teach what they know.
+In contrast, fools are not eager to receive wisdom. (מצודות)

-(3) The knowledge and teachings transmitted by wise men become our personal, permanent possession only if they remain not merely thoughts within ourselves but are uttered by our lips.
+(3) The knowledge and teachings transmitted to us by wise men become our personal, permanent possession only if they are uttered by our lips, and do not remain merely thoughts within ourselves. (רשר”ה)